 3. The feedback they obtain will likely indicate a need for changes.
 Swift product iterations resulting in new releases should improve the product so that it can achieve PMF.
 Otherwise, the MVP may be completely overhauled to meet the needs of the target market.

-The main reason to watch out for product-market fit is the necessity to scale the business.
+The main reason to watch out for product-market fit for SaaS is the necessity to scale the business.
 Often, startup founders may scale too soon, mistakenly believing they have reached it.
 This may kill startups that don’t have sufficient cash flow to support quality software engineering and new hires, marketing campaigns, etc.

 The opposite is equally undesirable: startups that are overly cautious and slow to grow may be caught by PMF off-guard.
 Suddenly, the product usage would skyrocket, and they would be unable to keep up with a flood of users and sales deals.
 Both scenarios will also entail an influx of customer complaints and refund requests, damaging the company’s reputation.